circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 The Windows images are updated approximately every 30 days.
 If a tag is not specified when using the Windows image, by default the latest stable version will be applied.
 The tagging scheme for the Windows image is as follows:

-- Stable: This image tag points to the latest production ready Windows image.
-This image should be used by projects that want a decent level of stability, but would like to get occasional software updates.
+- Stable: This image tag points to the latest production-ready Windows image.
+This image should be used in projects that need a decent level of stability, but would like to get occasional software updates.
 It is typically updated once a month.<br>

 The new `current` tag is available for Windows images and will eventually completely replace `stable`.
 Refer to the [Discuss forum](https://discuss.circleci.com/t/april-2022-windows-image-updates-available-for-stable-tags/43511) for more information.
 {: class="alert alert-info"}